jacebenson/cedar/docs/docs/deploy/edgio.md

 ## Edgio Deploy Setup

-In order to deploy your RedwoodJS project to Edgio, the project must first be initialized with the Edgio CLI.
+In order to deploy your CedarJS project to Edgio, the project must first be initialized with the Edgio CLI.

 1. In your project, run the command `yarn rw setup deploy edgio`.
 2. Verify the changes to your project, commit and push to your repository.